 When we talk about tragedies, we usually think of the heroes losing.
 I definitely do want to see this more.

 If they fail because of a strategic mistake, a good thing to explore is the hero's shame.
 Especially if the hero who made the mistake survives, how will they feel?
 If some of the other members of Team Good are alive too, how will *they* feel toward the responsible hero?
 I can't think of a single example of this potential being explored.

 There's a sort of middle ground where the goodguys technically win, but their victory comes at such a cost that they might question whether it was even worth it.
 Maybe if they have to "win", you can make almost all of them die in the process.

 Rogue One did this, and it was the best thing about the movie.
 Especially since that franchise is so filled with incompetent and non-threatening enemies, I think having one movie where the heroes actually die at the hands of stormtroopers was a great idea!

 The protagonist may or may not succeed in stopping the villain, but becomes the new one.
 Actually the Star Wars prequel trilogy does this (and does it pretty well if you ask me).
 Star Wars preemptively softens this tragedy by having him redeem himself in the original trilogy, but it's a good example to look to.

 It doesn't even have to be a complete fall.
-I have some ideas for a future project that ends with the heroes turning away from their duty in a situation, and the forces of good pay heavily for it, but they're still ultimately on the side of good.
-The remainder of their lives will probably be spent trying to atone for their sin.
+I have some ideas for a story that ends with the heroes who have grown very attached to each other must app separate to achieve their goal.
+They refuse, and the forces of good pay heavily for it, but they're still ultimately on the side of good.
+The remainder of their lives will probably be spent trying to atone for their failure.